-The Opentrons HEPA (High-Efficiency Particulate Air) module is a positive pressure clean air system designed to be used with the OT-2.
-The module displaces contaminants in the OT-2 by introducing a steady stream of filtered air into the OT-2, while also creating an air boundary, preventing any other contaminants from entering.
+The Opentrons HEPA (High-Efficiency Particulate Air) Module is a positive pressure clean air system designed to be used with the OT-2.
+The module displaces contaminants in the OT-2 by introducing a steady stream of filtered air into the robot while also creating an air boundary.
+This prevents any other contaminants from entering the OT-2.
 This module can be used for experiments such as cherry picking, assay setup, and serial dilution.
-This article will go through the basics about the HEPA module such as:
+This article will go through the basics of using the HEPA Module such as:

 Installing the HEPA Module:

 When you open your HEPA package for the first time, you will have a layer of foam containing your HEPA accessories and the HEPA Module underneath.

 1x 2.5mm hex key (part of the Allen key set that was included with your robot)